Legal guidance · Texas

 What could change in Texas

-H.R.
-5371 creates a separate federal deadline that operates independently of the Travis County litigation.
-Even if the TRO remains in effect through November 2026, the federal definition change will eliminate most THCA products from the federal hemp category — potentially ending the hemp retail THCA market in Texas regardless of how the state-level court case resolves.
-Texas's lack of adult-use cannabis means consumers will have no licensed alternative if both state rules and the federal change take effect.
-November 12, 2026 is the hard federal endpoint regardless of litigation outcomes.
+The federal H.R.
+5371 framework creates a separate deadline operating independently of Texas state litigation.
+Even if state enforcement remains uncertain, the federal definition change is expected to eliminate most THCA products from the federal hemp category by November 2026.
+Texas has no adult-use cannabis program, leaving consumers with no licensed alternative if both state rules and the federal change take full effect.

 Sources and update notes